-Ward based plans and priorities were updated in December 2017 through ward committee meetings and at an IPPF in December 2017.
+Ward based plans and priorities were updated through ward committee meetings and at an IPPF in December 2018.

 In general, all wards suffer from poorly maintained road infrastructure.
 The more mountainous wards suffer from poor radio, television and cellphone reception.
 More repeaters are required in the Municipality.